Is My Website ADA Compliant? Find out if your website is accessible and ADA compliant

 Brand Reputation Damage

 Negative coverage of inaccessible products or services can become a public relations disaster that erodes trust and credibility.
+Screen readers are essential tools that enable people who are blind to access web content through auditory feedback.

 The cost of not addressing web accessibility is much higher than the cost of addressing it.
 Those companies that act now can avoid legal pitfalls and prove to their commitment to diversity and responsible business practices.